SNIR-NIMH/nd2totiff/README.md

   <img src="https://github.com/SNIR-NIMH/nd2totiff/blob/main/imgs/GUI.png" height="300"/>
 </p>

-Either a folder containing multiple ND2 files or a single ND2 file can be given as the input.
+The input can either be a folder containing multiple ND2 files or a single ND2 file.
 If input is a folder, any ND2 file within it containing the word "Overview" will not be processed as they are not the tiled images.
 Only images with the word "Region" will be processed.
 These are hardcoded in the *nikon_biopipeline_processing.py* script into L344-356.
 Feel free to change the